postamar/anoa/README.md

   * Event schemata are defined using the Anoa language.
   * The Anoa compiler transpiles these definitions to semantically equivalent Avro, Protobuf and Thrift schemata; i.e. `.avpr`, `.proto` and `.thrift` files.
-  * The Anoa Maven plugin compiles these schemata into correct Java source code.
+  * The Anoa Maven plugin compiles these schemata into correct Java source code, and generates Java interfaces for working with these Avro records, Protobuf messages and Thrift structs.
   * The Anoa library provides facilities for working with these Java objects, namely factories for generating de/serializers with one method call.
 No more writing error-prone badly-understood boilerplate.
 Exception-handling facilities are provided for dealing with broken data in batch